ISISComputingGroup/ibex_developers_manual/Gotchas-and-Troubleshooting-for-The-IBEX-Script-Generator.md

    - Indicated in the log by "Error loading <ConfigName>: <error>"
    - The configs are maintained by the instrument scientists, however, obviously provide support and guidance for this

+## The script generator renders as a blank view

+- Delete the `workspace` folder (next to the executable for the script generator) and then retry launching it.
+If the workspace is owned by a different user, this can cause problems with file permissions.

 # Gotchas

 ## Preferences